Microsoft/azure-docs.pt-pt/articles/sentinel/connect-azure-security-center.md

-Sentinel do Azure permite-lhe recolher alertas a partir [Centro de segurança do Azure](../security-center/security-center-intro.md) e transmiti-los em sentinela do Azure.
+Sentinel do Azure permite-lhe ligar alertas a partir [Centro de segurança do Azure](../security-center/security-center-intro.md) e transmiti-los em sentinela do Azure.

 ## <a name="prerequisites"></a>Pré-requisitos